Category Archives: Canned food

 Smedley had re-entered into profitability by July 1983.
 Smedley-Lockwood was the largest food-canning operation in Britain by 1986.

-Smedley products are not usually found in the major British supermarkets, but can often be found in Co-op and discount supermarkets such as LIDL.
+Smedley products are not usually found in the major British supermarkets, but can often be found in Co-op and discount retailers such as LIDL.

 Can-do spirit: a history of Farrow’s peas